 Related Activities: The Arts Collective is the student organization related to the Art & Art History Department.
 This group participates in organizing social events, films, field trips, and exhibitions for students interested in art and art history.
 Also, the Arts Collective annually presents a Senior award to the outstanding graduating major.

-Majors Committee: Majors, elected from a slate of self-nominees, attend departmental meetings and serve as liaisons between faculty and other majors.
+Majors Committee: Majors, nominated by faculty, attend departmental meetings and serve as liaisons between faculty and other majors.

 Careers: Many recent graduates are pursuing advanced Art & Art History degrees, preparing to become scholars and teachers, or working on MFA's in preparation for careers as artists.
 Others are employed as architects, curators in museums, directors/owners of art galleries, news photographers, stage designers, fashion designers, and appraisal experts.
 Art & Art History majors have also become lawyers, doctors, dentists, research scientists, and designers and buyers in business.
 Consult with an Art & Art History Department advisor for additional information and advice regarding careers in the visual arts.